dankuck/dan-learns-python/README.md

 Lists have their own `copy` method but it makes a shallow copy and I needed a deep copy.
 The `copy` library has `deepcopy`.

+### Step 7

+I started writing strategy classes, which will generate the moves to play the game, but I stopped when I realized they need something.

+In a way, strategy classes run "on top" of this Dandelions engine.
+So the engine needs to respond to mistakes.
+It also needs to handle as much boiler plate as it can.

+With that in mind, I created `plant` in a new module `dandelions` in my [seventh commit](https://github.com/dankuck/dan-learns-python/commit/a6cb6496d9823f8448fd762c90ea164928928267).
+`plant` places a dandelion onto the board, but throws an exception if (a) a dandelion is already there or (b) the location is outside the board.
+These are all the illegal moves the Dandelion player can make.

+#### What did I learn in Step 7?

+Python has a second array-like structure called a "tuple", which is immutable.
+Soon, dandelion strategy classes will return a tuple with `x`, `y` coordinates because that just seems like the right data structure in Python.

+Tuples and lists can be "unpacked".
+Example: `x, y = move`.

+In Python we "raise" exceptions using `raise` and provide an instance of an exception class.

+Classes are instantiated by simply calling them like functions.
+Example:
+`raise RuntimeError('BAD')`.

+When you catch an exception (using `except`), you don't even have to give it a name if you're not going to inspect it at all.

+Python throws an exception on its own if you attempt to assign to an index beyond the end of a list.
+You have to use `append` for that.
+But if you attempt to assign to a negative index, Python's magic interprets that as the end of the list - n.

+At first, I left it to Python to raise that exception, but then I remembered that there is unnecessary work we can avoid if the function checks for those values early.